 Paige & Nikki are authorised funeral celebrants at Mid West Funerals.
 They are passionate about the important role of personalisation and reflection within the process of grief.

 Ministers are religious representatives and are usually chosen to lead services where the deceased person or family are of faith.
 Services lead by Ministers vary depending on religion and personal differences; however most will refer to religious readings, prayer or ritual throughout.

 Mid West Funerals are available to organise a Minister for your specific funeral arrangements.

-Speak Nikki and the Mid West Funerals team to find out which Ministers are available in your area.
+Speak Paige and the Mid West Funerals team to find out which Ministers are available in your area.

 Friend or family member

 A service lead by a friend or family member can be personal and relaxed.
 Whilst people choosing to do this usually have public speaking experience, it certainly isn’t essential.
 Leading a service as a family member or friend can be both rewarding and challenging, however Nikki will provide support, tips and ideas for anyone thinking about delivering a service themselves.

 Get in touch with Paige and the Mid West Funeral team if you’re considering leading a service.

 Did you know a funeral doesn’t have to be at a cemetery or church?
 Whilst these places are common, we can organise your service in a variety of settings including:

 A favourite public space